 For Apple product users, there’s a good chance that the app store is a frequently visited destination for shopping.
 The app store, which is Apple’s digital distribution platform for mobile apps, is the place where users can go to download fun and useful apps for their smartphones, iPods and tablets.
 Users can also access the app store via a browser such as Safari on their desktop computers, where there is also a Mac app store filled with desktop-friendly apps.

-In December 2015, former Apple marketing chief Phil Schiller
+In December 2015, former Apple marketing chief

-and Apple’s decision to give a higher percentage of app revenue to developers.
+new subscription options and Apple’s decision to give a higher percentage of app revenue to developers.
 However, one of the most exciting changes in the app store is that they have introduced a “Notify” button — which is a small addition that could likely have a big impact on users’ app store experiences.